-Definition of Social efficiency.
-This is the optimal distribution of resources in society, taking into account all external costs and benefits as well as internal costs and benefits.
-Social Efficiency occurs at an output where Marginal Social Benefit (MSB) = Marginal Social Cost (MSC).
+Definition of social efficiency.
+This is the optimal distribution of resources in society, taking into account all external costs and benefits as well as the internal costs and benefits.
+Social efficiency occurs at an output where Marginal Social Benefit (MSB) = Marginal Social Cost (MSC).

 Social efficiency is closely related to the concept of Pareto efficiency – A point where it is impossible to make anyone better off without making someone worse off

 - Social benefit = private benefit + external benefit

 - Social cost = private cost + external cost